NHE Fact Sheet

 - Hospital expenditures grew 4.6% to $1,142.6 billion in 2017, slower than the 5.6% growth in 2016.

 - Physician and clinical services expenditures grew 4.2% to $694.3 billion in 2017, a slower growth than the 5.6% in 2016.

 - Prescription drug spending increased 0.4% to $333.4 billion in 2017, slower than the 2.3% growth in 2016.

 - The largest shares of total health spending were sponsored by the federal government (28.1 percent) and the households (28.0 percent).
 The private business share of health spending accounted for 19.9 percent of total health care spending, state and local governments accounted for 17.1 percent, and other private revenues accounted for 6.8 percent.

 For further detail see NHE Tables in downloads below.

-- In 2010, children accounted for 25 percent of the population and 13 percent of PHC spending.
+- In 2012, children accounted for approximately 25 percent of the population and slightly less than 12 percent of all PHC spending.

-- The working-age group comprised the majority of spending and population in 2010, at 53 percent and 62 percent respectively.
+- The working-age group comprised the majority of spending and population in 2012, almost 54 percent and over 61 percent respectively.

-- The elderly were the smallest population group at 13 percent of the population and accounted for the remaining 34 percent of spending in 2010.
+- The elderly were the smallest population group, nearly 14 percent of the population, and accounted for approximately 34 percent of all spending in 2012.

 For further detail see health expenditures by age in downloads below.